neelesh2k/beautiful-jekyll/_posts/2020-07-17-hand-gesture-project.md

 ### Recurrence &amp; Recurrence Plot
   Recurrence can be defined as a new occurrence of something that happened or **appeared before**.
 Recurrence is a fundamental property of dynamical systems, which can be exploited to characterize the system&#39;s behavior in phase space.
 In 1987, Eckmann et al. introduced the method of recurrence plots (RPs) to visualize the recurrences of dynamical systems.
 A recurrence plot is the graphical representation of a **binary symmetric square matrix** that encodes the times when two states are in close proximity (i.e. neighbors in phase space).
 If the states of the system are **similar** at the time _i_ and _j_, this is indicated by a **one** in the recurrence matrix.
 If the states are **different** , the corresponding entry in the matrix will be **zero**.
-Based on such a recurrence matrix, a large and diverse amount of information on the dynamics of the system can be extracted and statistically quantified (using recurrence quantification analysis, dynamical invariants, etc.)
+Based on such a recurrence matrix, a large and diverse amount of information on the dynamics of the system can be extracted and statistically quantified (using recurrence quantification analysis, dynamical invariants, etc).
 A recurrence plot is a representation of recurrent states of a dynamical system in its m-dimensional phase space.
 A phase space trajectory can be reconstructed for a time series by time-delay embedding.

 ### Recurrence Rate